jeslaspravin/Cranberry/ReadMe.md

 ### CranberryEditor
 ![CranberryEdSS]

+## Project boards
+* [Cranberry Board-Trello] - This board will used for new features and research.
+* [Cranberry Board-Github] - This board is for issues and bug fixes.

 ## PS
 If you found any piece of this software helpful or used it yourself, Please feel free to share it with your circle.
 I had invested substantial amount of my personal time in this project and would love some feedback in return😄